Bhanupriya-M/Customer-Behavior-Analysis--Python-Power-bi-Sql-/README.md

 ---

-## 🎯 Who is this project for?

-This project is perfect for:

-- 📊 **Aspiring Data Analysts** looking to build a strong portfolio project for interviews and LinkedIn
-- 📚 Learners exploring **Python, SQL, and Power BI**
-- 💼 Professionals preparing for roles in **Data Analytics, Data Science, or Product Analytics**

----

 ## 📌 Project Overview

 The goal of this project is to simulate a **corporate-grade end-to-end analytics workflow**, demonstrating the ability to transform raw data into **actionable business insights**.